Master System: North American release as Master System

 As in Japan, the Master System in North America had a limited game library.
 Limited by Nintendo's licensing practices, Sega only had two third-party American publishers, Activision and Parker Brothers.
 Agreements with both of those companies came to an end in 1989.
 Sega claimed that the Master System was the first console "where the graphics on the box are actually matched by the graphics of the game", and pushed the "arcade experience" in adverts.
 However, its marketing department was run by only two people, giving Sega a disadvantage in advertising.
 As one method of promoting the console, at the end of 1987 Sega partnered with astronaut Scott Carpenter to start the "Sega Challenge", a traveling program set up in recreational centers where kids were tested on non-verbal skills such as concentration and the ability to learn new skills.
 Out Run and Shooting Gallery were two games included in the challenge.

 In 1987, amid struggling sales in the US, Sega sold the US distribution rights for the Master System to toy company Tonka, which had no experience with electronic entertainment systems.
 Sega had made the deal in order to leverage Tonka's knowledge of the American toy market, since Nintendo had marketed the NES as a toy to great success in North America.
 The announcement was made shortly after the 1987 Summer CES.
 During this time, much of Sega of America's infrastructure shifted from marketing and distribution to focus on customer service, and Lowry departed the company.
-Tonka blocked localization of several popular Japanese games, and during 1988 were less willing to purchase EPROMs needed for game cartridge manufacture during a shortage.
+Tonka blocked localization of several popular Japanese games, and during 1988 were less willing to purchase mask ROMs needed for game cartridge manufacture during a shortage.
 They also became less willing to invest in video games after taking massive loans in purchasing Kenner Toys in 1987, followed by poor holiday season sales and financial losses.

 On October 18, 1987, the Mark III was re-released as the Master System in Japan for ¥16,800, but still sold poorly.
 Neither model posed a serious challenge to Nintendo in Japan, and, according to Sato, Sega was only able to attain 10% of the Japanese console market.